MrEchox/Bookmarks_System/README.md

-# Bookmarks system
+# Bookmark System
-# A simple bookmark saving system with dynamic number of workspaces and bookmarks.
+### A simple bookmark saving system with dynamic number of workspaces and bookmarks.

 ## User guide:
 1. When first opening the website you are greeted with a log-in page.